Docton

-Docton is an historic estate in the parish of Hartland in Devon.
-The former "mansion house" situated 3 miles south-west of the village of Hartland was the residence of the Docton (originally de Docton) family from the 15th century.
-Today the estate having been split-up comprises separate holdings of Docton Farm, a working farm which operates holiday-let cottages including Waterwheel Cottage, Old Granary Cottage and Old Millhouse Cottage.
-Docton Mill, the estate's former corn mill, is now operated as award-winning tea-rooms with a garden open to the public.
+Docton is an historic estate in the parish of Hartland in Devon, England.
+The former "mansion house", 3 miles south-west of the village of Hartland, was the residence of the Docton (originally de Docton) family from the 15th century.
+Today the estate comprises separate holdings of Docton Farm, a working farm which operates holiday-let cottages, and Docton Mill, the estate's former corn mill, which is operated as tea-rooms with a garden open to the public.

+Descent

 The arms of the Docton family were: Per fess gules and argent, two crescents in chief or another in base sable.
-These may be seen, amongst other places, in a 1933 stained glass window in St Nectan's Church, Hartland, by Townshend and Howson and on the ledger stone to Phillipa Cary (1603-1633) in Clovelly Church.
+These may be seen, amongst other places, in a 1933 stained glass window in St Nectan's Church, Hartland, by Townshend and Howson and on the ledger stone to Phillipa Cary (1603–1633) in Clovelly Church.

-Descent